upperstream/playlist-manager/doc/plm-put-playlist.md

 4. `retry_media_file()`: Retries copying a single media file from the error file

+#### Playlist Scanner Module

+The command uses a dedicated `playlist_scanner` module for processing playlist files.
+This module:

+1. Provides a streaming iterator interface for efficient memory usage
+2. Handles common playlist file formatting issues:
+   - Removes Byte Order Mark (BOM) if present
+   - Removes carriage returns
+   - Filters out comments and empty lines
+   - Normalizes path separators (backslashes to forward slashes)
+3. Is shared with other commands to ensure consistent playlist parsing

 ## Optimisation

 The command optimises the copying process by: